 But frugal folks who are focusing on a barbecue with price as their key discriminator should consider not only the original purchase price of the grill, but also maintenance and operating costs as well.

-As you will see in the following analysis charcoal is the clear winner in the short run, but what about the long run?
+As you will see in the following analysis, charcoal is the clear winner in the short run — but what about the long run?

+Maintenance Costs.
 The beauty of charcoal grills is that they generally require very little maintenance.
 Other than the grill grates that experts recommend should be replaced every one or two years, for lower end models there shouldn’t be any other maintenance costs.

 With gas grills, you not only have to refill the propane tank (assuming you do not have a direct connection to your home gas line), but you also have to maintain the gas connections and lines, the ignitor, and grates.
 You also must be sure to keep the burners, ignitor collector box, and drip tray clean.
 Oh yes, and you may need to replace the flavor briquettes if you choose to use them as well!

 How much does all that stuff cost if it goes bad?
-It depends on what is being replaced, of course, but as an example I had to replace the heat plate on my old gas barbecue a few years ago and that ran me close to $20 after shipping and handling charges were applied.
+It depends on what is being replaced, of course, but as an example I had to replace the heat plate on my old gas barbecue a few years ago and that ran me close to $30 after shipping and handling charges were applied.

-In other words, the great debate continues.
+In other words: the Great Grill Debate continues.